torvista/Zen_Cart-Structured_Data/README.md

 2. `Breadcrumbs`: on all pages
 3. `Product`: on product pages only

+priceValidUntil: set to the last day of the current year as that may be when prices get updated.

 #### Organisation or LocalBusiness?

 `LocalBusiness` - refers to a PHYSICAL store NOT an online only shop.
 Then you can add a subtype such as Store or something more specific from the spreadsheet listing here: